WAN Design Requirements

 • In the subnet mask, the prefix length represents the number of leading binary bits in the on position.

 • An administrative distance rating (AD) indicates how trustworthy a routing information source is.
-It compares the AD if a router learns about a route to a destination from multiple routing protocols.
+If a router learns about a route to a destination from multiple routing protocols, it compares the AD.

 • Routing protocols use metrics to calculate the best paths.
 Metrics vary from routing protocol to routing protocol.